Web Catalog Information Subject to Change

-Eighteen hours of laboratory, library search and report writing.
+Eighteen hours per week of laboratory and library research and report writing.
 Solution of a selected research problem using special laboratory techniques.
 A written report on data, procedures, results and conclusions.
 Fall and Spring.

 FCH 510 Environmental Chemistry I (3)

 Three hours of lecture per week.
-Introduction to the processes that control chemical behavior in aquatic environments, including precipitation, gas exchange, acid-base, redox, complexation and adsorption reactions.
-Emphasis will be on explanation and prediction of chemical behavior, using computer models where appropriate.
-Examples will be from the areas of water and wastewater treatment, pollutant fates and geo-chemistry.
+Introduction to the processes that control chemical behavior in aquatic environments, including precipitation, dissolution, gas exchange, acid-base, oxidation-reduction, complexation and adsorption reactions.
+Emphasis will be on explanation and prediction of chemical behavior.
+Examples will be from the areas of fresh and marine waters, groundwater, wastewater, and geo-chemistry.
 Spring.

-Prerequisites: An introductory course in physical chemistry is required and a short course in computer programming is recommended.
+Prerequisites: An introductory course in physical chemistry is required.

-Prerequisite: Chemistry through physical chemistry or permission of instructor.
+Prerequisite: One year of undergraduate chemistry or permission of instructor.